12/21/04 Newsletter (below it are two previous newsletters on this issue):

 to animals, that shechita, if properly done, is a superior method of

-slaughter, and that the horrible scenes videotaped at the Postville slaughterhouse are
+slaughter, and that the horrible scenes videotaped at the Postville

 not typical of Jewish ritual slaughter practivces.
 PETA has kept its focus on